-Mr. Clément brings significant international operational and development experience to the Board.
-His extensive experience managing international energy projects and assets, as well as managing technology development, allows him to provide valuable insight into our strategic development and our ability to meet our manufacturing goals.
-It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Mr. Clément should serve as a director on our Board.
+Ms. Kristoffersen brings significant international strategic and business development experience to the Board.
+Her extensive experience in the energy and technology industries, including her service on the boards of directors of several international, publicly listed companies, gives her a valuable perspective on our role in the global marketplace.
+It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Ms. Kristoffersen should serve as a director on our Board.